 Is Homemade Bread Better?

 In general, bread gets a bad rap because grains these days are not easy for your body to digest.
-We hear so much about gluten-free products.
+We hear so much about gluten-free products so we have to ask ourselves is homemade bread healthier and better for us?
 Well, a lot of the wheat crops in this country are being genetically modified to make more money for the people in the food industry but ends up hurting the general public.

 Thankfully, we are starting to be more health conscious and prefer to see what we are eating rather than trust a list of ingredients on the packaging.
 Homemade bread is like no other, and if you want to save money and eat healthy here are a few reasons why you should make your own bread.